n-roussos/conways_game_of_life/README.md

-# conways_game_of_life
+# Conway's Game of Life
 A Java implementation of Conway's Game of Life.

  ---
 ### Authors
 - **George Evangelou** (Dipl.
 Eng.
 Electrical and Computer Engineering Department, Univ. of Patras, Greece)
   - Email: george_evangelou [at] windowslive.com